SneakyBrian/torsniff/README.md

 * Allow UDP traffic get through firewall
 * Your ISP/Hosting Provider allows BitTorrent traffic(torsniff-search works on [vultr.com](https://www.vultr.com/?ref=7172229))

+### UPnP Support

+The application now supports UPnP (Universal Plug and Play) to automatically configure port forwarding on compatible routers.
+This feature helps in establishing connections more easily when running the application behind a NAT or firewall.

 ## Frontend Setup

 To set up the frontend, navigate to the `frontend` directory and run: